Interview with Linda Parker, from Pendleton Woolen Mills

 How does Pendleton continue to ensure its products meet the strict quality guidelines?

-Pendleton woollen fabrics and all of our blankets are made in the USA.
-We inspect 100% of our woollen fabric and apply our standard for all products against our promise statement; “Warranted To Be A Pendleton”, which means we stand behind all of our products.
+Pendleton woolen fabrics and all of our blankets are made in the USA.
+We inspect 100% of our woolen fabric and apply our standard for all products against our promise statement; “Warranted To Be A Pendleton”, which means we stand behind all of our products.

 The Pendleton brand ethos focuses strongly on social responsibility, can you tell us a little about how as brand you ensure that you are socially responsible?